 Singapore has been teetering on the brink of its worst recession since independence, though it’s thought that it will avoid recession in 2023 unlike many other countries around the world.

-GDP is expected to shrink by 7%, and no industry is immune to this economic hit.
+Despite this, GDP growth is expected to slow down, and no industry is immune to this global economic hit.

 If you were recently retrenched, what’s important is how quickly you pick yourself up, and move forward with your career and life.

 It isn’t going to be easy, but there are thankfully various resources and groups you can reach out to for help.

 With many potentially affected employees across the country, there are various different resources that you can find help.
 This includes;

 - NTUC’s U PME Centre